flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 local storage and cookies.

 For computation, the OS introduces processes and threads as virtual resources representing and organizing program execution.
-I'm not familiar with Erlang but my understanding is its BEAM virtual machine creates an environment with a process model that's dramatically different from the underlying operating system's.
-Clojure's `core.async` library also provides a computational model (communicating sequential processes) that's meant to make async and concurrent programming much easier than anything provided by the OS or by the JVM's concurrency libraries.
-It's a virtual computation model that's then compiled to JVM bytecode (or JavaScript!), which then has to be executed by operating system processes.
+Erlang creates an environment with a process model that's dramatically different from the underlying OS's.
+Same deal with Clojure's `core.async`, which introduces the _communicating sequential processes_ computation model.
+It's a virtual model defined by Clojure macros, "compiled" to core clojure, then compiled to JVM bytecode (or JavaScript!), which then has to be executed by operating system processes.

 Interfaces follow the same pattern: on the visual display side, the OS paints to monitors, applications paint to their own virtual canvas,